TheSignPainter98/adjust-keys/README.md

 Perhaps while it's running, take a look at the [`./examples/menacing.svg`][menacing] file which will appear in the output.
 **Notice how the gray construction lines around the glyph are automatically removed!**
 This is because they have the id `cap-guide` in the `svg`, which is automatically detected and discarded by `adjustcaps`.
-As such, you can keep a guide to help with the glyph alignment without affecting the output layout.
+As such, you can keep a guide to help with the glyph alignment without affecting the output.

 ## Custom Setup